 Donors change their minds quickly.
 If they have to click around on your site trying to find a place to make a donation, they’ll probably leave your site.

-A good rule of thumb is that visitors to your nonprofit’s website should be able to get to your form in one (maybe two) clicks.
+A good rule of thumb is that visitors to your nonprofit’s website should be able to get to your form in one click.

 Try adding a donate button to your website’s main navigation.

-Be sure it’s easy for your donors to find; make your button prominent by using a contrasting but complementary color to your site’s background.
+Be sure it’s easy for your donors to find; make your button prominent by using a contrasting but complementary color to your navigation menu’s background.

 5. Include Suggested Donation Amounts

-Adding suggested donation amounts can often result in better conversion rates and larger gifts.
+Adding suggested donation amounts often results in better conversion rates and larger gifts.

 One way they help your conversion rate is by reducing what’s called “decision fatigue.”